RyanParsley/rpdc/src/content/blog/2025/2025-08-31-posse-astro-integration.md

 }
 ```

-## Less of a happy ending and more like a good start
+## More like a good start than a happy ending

-I'm happy that I have this level of automation wired up but I'm just getting
-started with POSSE.
-But for now, I'm happy enough with making simple text posts
-more ergonomic to make and share.
+This automation works and is useful today, but it's a solid foundation for
+bigger goals.
+For now though, I'm thrilled that my posts finally syndicate
+themselves—no more manual copying and pasting, no more forgotten social media
+updates.
+I can write a silly thing in markdown once, and trust copies find their
+way to appropriate silos.